MaxCHENGLONG/maxchenglong.github.io/_pages/cv.md

 ## EDUCATION
 **Department of Electrical Engineering (ISY), Linköping University**<br>
-*PhD in Electrical Engineering with specialization in Automatic Control* ｜ Incoming, Linköping, Sweden <br>
+*PhD Student in Electrical Engineering with specialization in Automatic Control* ｜ Incoming, Linköping, Sweden <br>
 **Research Focus:**: Machine Learning, with emphasis on generative models and instabilities arising from cycles of retraining on mixtures of human- and machine-generated data. <br>

 **Department of Information Technology, Uppsala University**   <br>